ouhft/diakonia-open/docs-source/_source/TransplantEPR/introduction.md

 ## About the Project

-AKA: was Project OTTR, now Project Emory (as of Jun 2017)
+AKA: was Project OTTR, now Project Emory (as of Apr 2017)

 Two existing documents are available: A collection of notes from one of the department's surgeons, and the other is a requirements gathering draft outlining workflows for Transplant patients.
 Additionally a list of further tasks and